z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/basic/README.md

-# Implementing L3 Forwarding
+# Implementing Basic Forwarding

 ## Introduction

-The objective of this tutorial is to implement basic L3 forwarding.
-To keep the exercise small, we will just implement forwarding for IPv4.
+The objective of this exercise is to write a P4 program that implements basic forwarding.
+To keep things simple, we will just implement forwarding for IPv4.

 With IPv4 forwarding, the switch must perform the following actions for every packet: (i) update the source and destination MAC addresses,